kenjilopezalt/kenjilopezalt.github.io/_posts/2014-06-18-hot-and-sour-soup-in-China-is-just-as-gloopy.md

 ![alt-text-here](http://kenjilopezalt.github.io/images/20140618-beijing-hutong-steamed-bun-dumpling-pig-/20140618-beijing-hutong-steamed-bun-dumpling-pig-27.jpg "night market")

-Late night addendum: we decided to walk over to the Donghuamen night market for some snack in lieu of dinner (we were still stuffed from the dozens of dumplings we'd eaten earlier today).
+Late night addendum: we decided to walk over to the Donghuamen night market for some snack in lieu of dinner (we were still stuffed from the <a href=“http://kenjilopezalt.github.io/2014/06/18/so-many-dumplings-beijing/“>dozens of dumplings</a> we'd eaten earlier today).
 Turns out there are two reasons to go to the Donghuamen night market: to gawk at Australian tourists gawking at squids, endangered species, and novelty-size insects deep fried on sticks, and to be very disappointed by the most forgettable Peking duck I've ever had.

 ![alt-text-here](http://kenjilopezalt.github.io/images/20140618-beijing-hutong-steamed-bun-dumpling-pig-/20140618-beijing-hutong-steamed-bun-dumpling-pig-28.jpg "night market 2")